Thanks to a growing gig economy, the number of freelancers are on the rise.

 4. Create a presence

-When you’re website’s set up and ready to go, it’s time to start putting yourself out there.
+When your website’s set up and ready to go, it’s time to start putting yourself out there.

 There are plenty of different ways you can start advertising your services online but the cheapest and most organic way to create awareness about your services is to set up social media channels.